Acroyoga for Psychological Healing

 Anxiety

-Anxiety is generally normal, but it can be a sign of illness when it becomes excessive and negatively affects one’s ability to function.
+Anxiety is generally normal, but can be a sign of illness when it becomes excessive and negatively affects functioning.
 Acroyoga helps manage anxiety by bringing participants into the present moment through mindful movement and breathwork.
 The focus required to balance and move in unison with a partner shifts attention away from anxious thoughts and onto the immediate task at hand.
 The rhythmic breathing and synchronized movements in acroyoga also activate the parasympathetic nervous system, calming the body’s fight-or-flight response and reducing anxiety.

 Eating Disorders